tidiview/sveltekit-cloudflareworkers/README.md

 As with any SvelteKit application, you can run `npm run dev` for SvelteKit's local development experience.

 Refer to [the SvelteKit documentation](https://kit.svelte.dev/) for any additional information.

+This repository is at start a copy of https://github.com/lukeed/pages-fullstack by https://github.com/lukeed.